Medically reviewed by Drugs.com. Last updated on Jul 30, 2020.

 BCG Vaccine (Immunization): Antibiotics may diminish the therapeutic effect of BCG Vaccine (Immunization).
 Monitor therapy

-Chloramphenicol: May diminish the therapeutic effect of CefTAZidime.
+Chloramphenicol (Systemic): May diminish the therapeutic effect of CefTAZidime.
 Management: Consider using a different combination of antimicrobials, especially if bactericidal activity is desired.
 If these agents are combined, monitor for reduced antimicrobial effectiveness and/or therapeutic failure.
 Consider therapy modification

 Probenecid: May increase the serum concentration of Cephalosporins.
 Monitor therapy

 Sodium Picosulfate: Antibiotics may diminish the therapeutic effect of Sodium Picosulfate.
 Management: Consider using an alternative product for bowel cleansing prior to a colonoscopy in patients who have recently used or are concurrently using an antibiotic.
 Consider therapy modification